InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ## 7.12 - ID Match Method Guidance <a name="idmm"></a>

 ### 7.12.1 - Best Practices for Disclosing ID Matches
 Unless prior arrangements have been made between the buyer and the seller directly, the value in the <code>user.buyeruid</code> field is expected to be derived from a real time cookie sync (see Appendix: Cookie Syncing) and value in <code>device.ifa</code> field is expected to be derived from an advertising ID call to the Operating System.

-For an Exchange to properly disclose that an ID substitution has occurred by a publisher, they must propagate the <code>mm</code> value, as sent by the publisher, on the Extended Identifier (eid) they send to the DSP, regardless of how the SSP determined the DSP’s id.
+For an Exchange to properly disclose that an ID substitution has occurred by a publisher, they must propagate the <code>mm</code> value, as sent by the publisher, on the Extended Identifier (eid) they send to the DSP, regardless of how the SSP determined the DSP’s ID.

-If a linkage is made by any party (e.g. a SSP to a DSP cookie ID) based on an incoming EID where <code>mm</code> does not equal 1 or 2, then the ID sent to the recipient must inherit the <code>mm</code> value of the incoming EID.
+If a linkage is made by any party (e.g. a SSP to a DSP cookie ID) based on an incoming EID where <code>mm</code> does not equal 1 or 2, then the ID sent to the recipient must inherit the <code>mm</code> value of the incoming Extended Identifier (EID).
 For example, if a SSP receives an ID based on any kind of matching (<code>mm</code> values 3,4,5,6), then even if the ID they send to the DSP is based on a cookie exchange, it must also indicate that matching occurred (i.e. <code>mm</code> values 3,4,5,6).

-See example #4 below as an illustration.
+Example 4 below outlines a workflow where an SSP is able to match to the DSP ID based on a Cookie Based Sync (mm=2) but becasue they recieved a bridged ID from the publisher (mm=3) they retain the match method of 3 to the DSP.

 Items in the EID array with <code>mm</code> values of 1 or 2 are generally optional/informational, but some buyers may find it useful for sellers to provide them.